supa2/Automaton/Automaton-Machine-class.md

 obj.msgClear();
 ```

-When the id argument is given returns 1 when one or more messages weere present or 0 if there was none.
+When the id argument is given returns 1 when one or more messages were present or 0 if there was none.
 This allows msgClear() to be used instead of msgRead() if the latter's message buffering is not wanted.

 ### Machine & msgMap( uint32_t map ) ###